Maggots are Turf over Surf animal feed alternative

 By Wendell Roelf

-STELLENBOSCH, South Africa Families tucking into a Sunday dinner of roast chicken or pork may not relish the idea of animals fattened on maggots.
+STELLENBOSCH, South Africa, March 16 (Reuters) - Families tucking into a Sunday dinner of roast chicken or pork may not relish the idea of animals fattened on maggots.

 But one British entrepreneur in South Africa believes that maggots, the wriggling larvae of the common house fly (Musca Domestica), is a viable protein-rich alternative to make animal feed.
 A large part of the feed used today is fishmeal and depends on diminishing global fish stocks.